 Based on evidence of effects of past climatic changes, there is little doubt that a future change in climate of the order of magnitude obtained from climate models for a doubling of the atmospheric CO2 concentration could have profound effects on global ecosystems, agriculture, water resources and sea ice.’

-See: Report of the International Conference on the Assessment of Carbon Dioxide and other Greenhouse Gases in Climate Variations and Associated Impacts WMO 661.
+See: Report of the International Conference on the Assessment of the role of Carbon Dioxide and of other Greenhouse Gases in Climate Variations and Associated Impacts WMO 661.

 A United Nations General Assembly resolution (38/161) of 1983 established a special commission to propose ‘long term environmental strategies for achieving sustainable development by the year 2000 and beyond’.
 The former prime minister of Norway and leader of the Labour Party, Gro Brundtland, was elected to the chair.
 The Brundtland Commission Review commenced its activities in 1984 which were notable for their involving public hearings around the world and for the involvement of the involvement of environmental NGOs.
 It was influenced by the Villach Review in its concern about atmospheric pollution, including by recommending an inter-governmental scientific review.
-The discussion of this Report in the UN General Assembly was influential in bringing together environment sustainability and economic development as a single inter-governmental issue — ‘sustainable development’ — which would be taken up at the Toronto ‘Changing Atmosphere’ Conference (1988) and to a lesser extent by the IPCC.
+The discussion of this Report in the UN General Assembly was influential in bringing together environment sustainability and economic development as a single issue — ‘sustainable development’ — which would be taken up at the Toronto ‘Changing Atmosphere’ Conference (1988) and to a lesser extent by the IPCC.
 Full title: Report of the World Commission on Environment and Development: Our Common Future.
 The Brundtland report triggered the call for the 1992 Rio Earth Summit.
 In December 1988 the UN GA decided that it would be ‘highly desirable that a UN conference on environment and development be convened no later than 1992’ and a year later it was officially announced that this conference would take place on the 20th annaversary of the Stockholm conference.

 1987 (May) The Tenth World Meteorological Congress conceives of a scientific-governmental periodic assessment

-1987 (September) Montreal Protocol on Substances That Deplete the Ozone Layer.
+1987 (Sept) Montreal Protocol on Substances That Deplete the Ozone Layer

-Agreed under the framework convention established in Vienna (1985), the scientific assessment was conducted under the chairmanship of a Rober Watson (NASA).
+Agreed on 16 September under the framework convention established in Vienna (1985), the scientific assessment was conducted under the chairmanship of a Robert Watson (NASA).

 James Hansen, The Greenhouse Effect: Impacts on Current Global Temperature and Regional Heat Waves.
 Testimony to U.S. Senate, Committee on Energy and Natural Resources, June 23, 1988″.
 Washington, DC. (pdf here.
 Quoted here).